 List of Supported IPMItool Commands

-The IPMItool program allows you to remotely manage the IPMI functions of the NVIDIA® BlueField® BMC.
+The IPMItool program allows you to remotely manage the IPMI functions of the BlueField BMC.
 The commands below may be directed to the BMC’s Ethernet interface by invoking:

 ipmitool -C 17 -I lanplus -H <bmc_ip_addr> -U ADMIN -P ADMIN <ipmitool_arguments>